Fresh Catch: Simple Techniques Bring Big Flavor

 Roasting (or baking at a high temperature) works for most fish cuts and varieties.
 Place the fish directly on an oiled baking sheet, and season with salt and pepper.
 Drizzle with olive oil.
 Bake at 400 degrees for about 12 minutes for each inch of thickness.
 Let the fish sit for two minutes, to finish cooking.

 Summer is a great time to master the art of cooking fish.
 There may be a trip to the beach or lake where you can enjoy a fresh catch — and there’s almost always a grill nearby!
+With the best fishing gear, you will increase your chances of catching a fish.
 You could make one (or both) of the following sauces ahead, and dinner is almost ready.

 Rouille is a spicy, garlicky mayonnaise, a must when serving the French fish stew, bouillabaisse.
 It’s also great with poached or grilled fish; just serve the fish topped with a spoonful, or slather it on a piece of grilled or toasted bread served underneath the fish.
 Makes 2 ½ cups.